icicleio/icicle/README.md

 The example above does the same thing as the example section on [promises](#promises) above, but instead uses a coroutine to **structure asynchronous code like synchronous code** using a try/catch block, rather than creating and registering callback functions.

-A `Icicle\Coroutine\Coroutine` object is also a [promise](#promises), implementing `Icicle\Promise\PromiseInterface`.
+An `Icicle\Coroutine\Coroutine` object is also a [promise](#promises), implementing `Icicle\Promise\PromiseInterface`.
 The promise is fulfilled with the last value yielded from the generator (or fulfillment value of the last yielded promise) or rejected if an exception is thrown from the generator.
 A coroutine may then yield other coroutines, suspending execution until the yielded coroutine has resolved.
 If a coroutine yields a `Generator`, it will automatically be converted to a `Icicle\Coroutine\Coroutine` and handled in the same way as a yielded coroutine.

 **[Coroutine API documentation](//github.com/icicleio/Icicle/tree/master/src/Coroutine)**